nukeykt/SC-55/README.md

 - Produces a library for the emulator.
 - Standard frontend supports routing to multiple emulators to raise polyphony limits.
 - Includes a MIDI-to-WAVE rendererer.
+(Broken & disabled looking for fix)
 - Adds tests so that the backend can be modified without worrying about breaking things.
 - Command line is handled slightly differently.
 Pass `--help` to a binary to see what arguments it accepts.
 - Improved performance without sacrificing accuracy.
+- Added GUI support

 ## Building